TarekJ03/SmartConnections/README.md

 # SmartConnections

 This project is an application for [this Gitcoin bounty](https://gitcoin.co/issue/cyberconnecthq/cyberconnect-arweave/1/100027167).
 The connections are stored on-chain using a [`Smartweave`](https://github.com/ArweaveTeam/SmartWeave) smart contract.
-The contract is live on the arweave with the ID `8zsrYKY_ZD9MJZcYjjpq4rajA2WGPAWrrq6IdfL4GnM`.
+The contract is live on the arweave with the ID `8zsrYKY_ZD9MJZcYjjpq4rajA2WGPAWrrq6IdfL4GnM`, the source has the TxID `3yLz25dBkgp-y1O2F6dCpUT-U5ctSw4oj29rFPIzxLI`.
 A basic frontend that reads out the connections and sorts them by most recent can be found [here](https://6girr2rsd7zpm4rhtgvu65j37dvmnathequeardatecjlznnnu6q.arweave.net/8ZEY6jIf8vZyJ5mrT3U7-OrGgmckKEBEYJkEleWtbT0/).
 More info on that app on [this branch](https://github.com/TarekJ03/SmartConnections/tree/web).

 ## Philosophy and approach